BrianSlick/BTITrackingLogs/README.md

 ## Bugs and feature requests

 There is very little support offered with this code.
 I am always interested in better ways of doing things, so I'll be happy to consider feature requests.
 (Note, "consider" doesn't mean I will do anything).
-I don't speak Git/GitHub all that well, so I can't make any promises about pull requests.

 To discuss this project, please post in [this thread](http://iphonedevsdk.com/forum/iphone-sdk-development/52981-free-utility-for-adding-logs.html).